agency42/agency42-website/content/case-studies/daybloom-social-media-automation.md

 ## Executive Summary

 Agency42's Daybloom platform orchestrates **thousands of multi-platform interactions**—from social posts to Discord conversations—through a unified memory architecture.
-Deployments with founding partners Prerich and Game Over prove that memory-enabled AI agents can sustain authentic brand personalities at scale.
+Deployments with founding partners Meme X Capital and FutureType Media prove that memory-enabled AI agents can sustain authentic brand personalities at scale.

 ## The Challenge: Authentic Engagement at Scale